sfilippone/psblas3/test/computational_routines/README.md

 <a id="accuracy">[2].</a> Higham, Nicholas J. Accuracy and stability of numerical algorithms.
 Society for industrial and applied mathematics, 2002.

 <a id="psblas">[3],</a> Filippone, Salvatore, and Michele Colajanni.
 "PSBLAS: A library for parallel linear algebra computation on sparse matrices."
 ACM Transactions on Mathematical Software (TOMS) 26.4 (2000): 527-550.

-## TODO
-- Make all kernel excecution centralized merging the output logs